delivered the opinion of the court:

 Admissibility under Voykin

 Defendant also maintains that even if Voykin is applied to this case, the evidence of prior accidents and subsequent injuries was relevant and admissible.
 Defendant asserts that the deposition testimony of Dr. Frederick Will supported the admission of evidence of the February 23, 1993, slip and fall.
 We agree.
-Dr. Will testified that the 1993 fall exacerbated plaintiff's physical problems from the 1992 auto accident.
-Therefore evidence of the 1993 fall was relevant to the issue of damages.
-Plaintiff also contends that the testimony of Dr. Steven Mash supported the admission of evidence of the 1989 auto accident.
+Dr. Will testified that the 1993 fall exacerbated plaintiffs physical problems from the 1992 auto accident.
+Therefore, evidence of the 1993 fall was relevant to the issue of damages.
+Defendant also contends that the testimony of Dr. Steven Mash supported the admission of evidence of the 1989 auto accident.
 However, Dr. Mash testified that he saw the plaintiff two times after his 1989 accident and, although there were no objective findings to support an injury, plaintiff was diagnosed with chronic low back syndrome.
-After the second office visit on June 8 of 1990, Mash did not see plaintiff again until August 13, 1992, approximately two months after the accident with the defendant.
-Mash did not know whether plaintiff had any symptoms associated with his earlier back condition between June of 1990 and August of 1992.
-Moreover, the symptoms reported by plaintiff in August of 1992 were "distinctly different" from his prior symptoms.
-Such testimony contradicts defendant's claim of a causal connection between the 1989 and 1992 accidents, and does not satisfy the Voykin relevance requirement.
+After the second office visit on June 8, 1990, Mash did not see plaintiff again until August 13, 1992, approximately two months after the accident with the defendant.
+Mash did not know whether plaintiff had any symptoms associated with his earlier back condition between June 1990 and August 1992.
+Moreover, the symptoms reported by plaintiff in August 1992 were “distinctly different” from his prior symptoms.
+Such testimony contradicts defendant’s claim of a causal connection between the 1989 and 1992 accidents and does not satisfy the Voykin relevance requirement.
 In addition, defendant offers no supporting expert testimony for admission of the 1990 accident or the 1992 fall.
 Accordingly, we must reverse and remand this cause for a new trial.

 CONCLUSION

 Due to the admission of evidence of prior and subsequent injuries without sufficient expert testimony establishing relevance, this cause must be reversed and remanded for a new trial.
-Given this result, we need not address plaintiff's remaining claim concerning the inadequacy of the jury's award of damages.
+Given this result, we need not address plaintiffs remaining claim concerning the inadequacy of the jury’s award of damages.
 The judgment of the circuit court is reversed and this cause is remanded for further proceedings consistent with this order.

 Reversed and remanded.